kreativermario/kreativermario/README.md

 ## 👨‍💻🐧 About me:
 My name is Mário and I'm from Lisbon, Portugal 🇵🇹.
 As you can see, I like penguins!
 That's my online nickname, I go by Penguin PhD and people usually ask what kind of doctorate I am 😅.
-- 🔭 I'm currently working on [SkyWizz](https://github.com/kreativermario/SkyWizz) and [StockTracker](https://github.com/kreativermario/django_web) during my freetime.
+- 🔭 I'm currently working on [SkyWizz](https://github.com/kreativermario/SkyWizz) during my freetime.
 - 👨‍🎓 I'm currently studying Computer Science and Business Management at ISCTE-IUL in Lisbon, Portugal.
-- 🖥️ In my freetime I like to manage my homelab doing personal projects such as selfhosting programs, like my own media server with Plex and other tools like Adguard, Reverse Nginx Proxy, etc.
+- 🖥️ In my freetime I like to manage my proxmox homelab doing personal projects such as selfhosting programs, like my own media server with Plex and other tools like Adguard, BIND DNS, Technitium, OPNSense, Nginx, Traefik, HAProxy, Reverse Nginx Proxy, OKD Kubernetes, RKE2 Rancher, etc.
 - 🎮 I like to take photos during my freetime [Flickr](https://www.flickr.com/photos/kreativermario/), play videogames and bing TV shows.
 - 📫 Reach me via socials or email.